ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Mostly sunny, with a high near 85.
-West northwest wind around 7 mph.<br></div>
+         <h3>This Afternoon</h3>Mostly sunny, with a high near 85.
+West northwest wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 7pm and 9pm.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 7pm and 9pm, then patchy fog.
 Mostly clear, with a low around 67.
-West southwest wind
+West
-         around 3 mph.
+         southwest wind around 3 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of showers and thunderstorms between 1pm and 4pm, then a chance of showers and thunderstorms.
-Sunny, with a high
+         <h3>Thursday</h3>Patchy fog before 8am, then a chance of showers and thunderstorms between 1pm and 4pm, then a chance of showers and thunderstorms.
-         near 88.
+         Sunny, with a high near 88.
 West wind around 3 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">